rkgofiitk/academic-issues.github.io/Topics/Nalanda_NTA.md

 especially when a government is struggling even to ensure equal opportunities for medical sciences to its aspiring young citizens.

 The country needs good doctors and many of them.
 About 2.3 million students sit for the NEET test.
-The government can train at least 0.1 million (approx. 4%) of them to become doctors, if not more.
+We can train at least 0.1 million (approx. 4%) of them to become doctors, if not more.
 Except for a few institutions like ISI, CMI, and IITs, teaching mathematics in statistics in India is abysmal.
-We could train at least 0.1 million students to become better mathematicians, statisticians, and data scientists.
+It is possible also to train at least 0.1 million students to become better mathematicians, statisticians, and data scientists.
 Human resources is critical for a country to become a powerhouse of ideas and innovations.
 Unless the government invests heavily in the development of human resources, it will remain a nation of traders and service providers.